ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

    specified in the request covered by the authorization information but not the requested action.

-C cannot always know a priori if an Authorized Resource Request will succeed.
-If C repeatedly gets error responses containing AS Information (cf.
+The client cannot always know a priori if an Authorized Resource Request will succeed.
+If the client repeatedly gets error responses containing AS Information (cf.
 [Section 5.1.1 of draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz-08#section-5.1.1)
 as response
-to its requests, it SHOULD request a new Access Token from AS in order to continue communication with RS.
+to its requests, it SHOULD request a new Access Token from the authorization server in order to continue communication with the resource server.

 ## Dynamic Update of Authorization Information {#update}

-The Client can update the authorization information stored at RS at any time without changing an established DTLS session.
-To do so, the Client requests from AS a new Access Token for the intended action on the respective resource and uploads this Access Token to the authz-info resource on RS.
+The client can update the authorization information stored at the resource server at any time without changing an established DTLS session.
+To do so, the Client requests from the authorization server a new Access Token for the intended action on the respective resource and uploads this Access Token to the authz-info resource on the resource server.

-{{update-overview}} depicts the message flow where C requests a new Access Token after a security association between C and RS has been established using this protocol.
+{{update-overview}} depicts the message flow where the client C requests a new Access Token after a security association between the client and the resource server RS has been established using this protocol.
 The token request MUST specify the key identifier of the existing DTLS channel between the client and the resource server in the `kid` parameter of the Client-to-AS